 - 2 teaspoons vanilla

 - (Optional) 1 teaspoon finely grated lemon zest

 - In a small bowl, whisk together flour, baking powder, baking soda, salt, ginger, cinnamon, and cloves until well blended.

 - In a large bowl, beat butter, brown sugar, and egg on medium speed until well blended.
-Add molasses, vanilla, and lemon zest and continue to mix until well blended.
+Add molasses, vanilla, and lemon zest, continuing to mix until everything is well blended.